- 1 Definition

 Why experience this phenomenon

-Most everyone has heard of astral projection, but why should anyone want to experience this phenomenon?
+Most everyone has heard of it, but why should anyone want to experience this phenomenon?
 Well, I think there are four good reasons to practice astral projection.
-Let me first just say that I have experienced astral projection many times in my own life, so I do have some expertise on the subject.
-I have also written a book on astral projection and taught many courses, and workshops on astral projection.
+Let me first just say that I have experienced it many times in my own life, so I do have some expertise on the subject.
+I have also written a book on it and taught many courses, and workshops.
 One of the questions that I have been asked many times is “Why should I want to experience astral projection?”
 Yes, it is an interesting phenomenon, but what can it do for me?

 On the inner planes, you can learn more about yourself and the universe.
 You can also take advantage of your experiences and knowledge gained there to use on the physical plane.
 Many people do this without even realizing it.
 For example, Albert Einstein obtained his theory of relativity while in a dream state (which is connected with the inner planes).
 Many other people have found solutions to their problems through their dreams or in a relaxed state, where they have access their intuition and knowledge from the inner planes.
 So, by learning to astral project, one can learn more about oneself and the infinite universe, and use that knowledge to improve things on the physical plane.